What’s in your water?

-What’s in your water?
+Make sure the water flowing from your tap is pollutant-free.
 If your water comes from a private well, it’s up to you to make sure it is safe to drink!

 We offer discounted water tests for a wide variety of pollutants to residents.
 Well test kits are available year round at our 2 office locations in Bedminster and Flemington.
 To make arrangements to pick up a well test kit and/or learn more about the tests we offer, please contact us.

 Testing your well just got easier.
 Now you can order a well test kit and pay online!
 Click here to get started!

 Payment with check or cash is also accepted at our offices upon return of samples.

 80% of the households in our region depend upon private wells for drinking water.